Diagnostic imaging in Kissimmee, Florida

 - Imaging results easily available to hospital physicians if an emergency medical situation occurs or hospital admittance is needed

-- Dedicated breast care coordinator who provides comprehensive assessment, support and guidance
+- Dedicated breast care navigator who provides comprehensive assessment, support and guidance

 - Immediate, priority care for all children